Mongrel Punt AFL Awards History

 2024 – Dylan Moore

 THOUGHTS – Had someone point out to me that an inordinate amount of players at or near the top of these rankings were Indigenous, at one point.
-It was not lost on me, however, three winners have been non-indigenous, which probably means I’m racist, or something.
+It was not lost on me, even though three of the four belonged to one bloke.
+Since then, however, three winners have now been non-indigenous, which probably means I’m racist, or something.

 Road Warrior Champions – Team with the best road record each season